click on link for an overview of the school's curriculum

 - Off site visits to enhance learning

-- Outdoor education including swimming, horse riding and wall climbing with taster sessions for other sports, including canoeing, ice skating and badminton
+- Outdoor education including swimming, horse riding and wall climbing with taster sessions for other sports, including canoeing and badminton

 - Music teachers